Audunsson

 Reviewed by Paghat the Ratgirl

-But having stumbled upon a work of surprising merit by Birgir Pall Audunsson's work, I had to admit gosh'n'golly this kid's as good as he is creepy.
+But having stumbled upon a work of surprising merit by Birgir Pall Audunsson's, I had to admit gosh'n'golly this kid's as good as he is creepy.

 But filmmakers, good or bad, seem strangely inclined to preserve works that might well convince people to never again waste time on a talentless shmoo.
 And You Tube facilitates making oneself look untalented.